-ABSTRACT: This article presents a new approach to the Artificial Neural Networks (ANN) modeling of bacterial growth; using Neural Network models based on Product Units (PUNN) instead of on sigmoidal units (multilayer perceptron type [MLP]) of kinetic parameters (lag-time, growth rate, and maximum population density) of Leuconostoc mesenteroides and those factors affecting their growth such as storage temperature, pH, NaCl, and NaNO2 concentrations under anaerobic conditions.
-To enable the best degree of interpretability, a series of simple rules to simplify the expression of the model were set up.
-The new model PUNN was compared with Response Surface (RS) and MLP estimations developed previously.
-Standard Estimation Error of generalization (SEPG.) values obtained by PUNN were lower for lag-time and growth rate but higher for maximum population density than MLP when validated against a new data set.
-In all cases, bias factors (Bi) and accuracy factors (Ai) were close to unity, which indicates a good fit between the observations and predictions for the 3 models.
-In our study, PUNN and MLP models were more complex than the RS models, especially in the case of the growth rate parameter, but they described lower SEPG.
-With this work we have attempted to propose a new approach to neural networks estimations for its application on predictive microbiology, searching for models with easier interpretation and with a great ability to fit the data on the boundaries of variables range.
-We consider that still there is a lot left to do but PUNN could be a very valuable instrument for mathematical modeling.
+This paper presents a new approach to the Artificial Neural Networks (ANN) modelling of bacterial growth; using Neural Network models based on Product Units (PUNN) instead of on sigmoidal units (MLP) of kinetic parameters (lag-time, growth rate and maximum population density) of Leuconostoc mesenteroides and those factors affecting their growth such as storage temperature, pH, NaCl and NaNO2 concentrations under anaerobic conditions.
+To enable the best degree of interpretability possible, a series of simple rules to simplify the expression of the model were setted up.
+The new model PUNN was compared to RS and MLP estimations developed previously.
+Standard Estimation Error of generalization (SEP_G) values obtained by PUNN were lower for Lag and GR but higher for yEnd than MLP when validated against a new data set.
+In all cases B_f and A_f were close to unity, which indicates a good fit between the observations and predictions for the three models.
+In our study, PUNN and MLP models were more complex than the RS models, especially in the case of the parameter Gr, but described lower SEP_G.
+With this work we have pretend to propose a new approach to neural nets estimations for its application on predictive microbiology, searching for models with easier interpretation and that has the advantage of having a great ability to fit the boundaries of the range of the input factors.
+We consider that still there is a lot left to do but PUNN could be very valuable instrument for mathematical modeling.

-Keywords: artificial neural networks, product units, growth model, Leuconostoc mesenteroides, spoilage bacteria
+Keywords: Artificial Neural Networks, Product Units, growth model, Leuconostoc mesenteroides, spoilage bacteria